(As featured on Grey Matters Blog for the Grey Muzzle Organization)

 We have all heard the famous English proverb; Necessity is the mother of invention, which essentially means that the NEED for something different is the driving force behind change and innovation.

 For me, I needed to find a way to be able to tell if a dog was in pain without having to rely on x-rays.
-Yes, doing a really good physical exam is the first test but often times in an exam room it can be very difficult trying to tell or interpret if one of my patients is in pain.
+Yes, doing a really good physical exam is the first test but oftentimes in an exam room, it can be very difficult trying to tell or interpret if one of my patients is in pain.
 The reason being is adrenaline.
 Let’s be honest, not all dogs are thrilled about going to see the vet.
-Many dogs are stressed the minute you pull your car into the parking lot, let alone walking through the door and being examined.
-The adrenaline that comes with this stress will often times mask their “true” condition.
+Many dogs are stressed the minute you pull your car into the parking lot, let alone walk through the door and be examined.
+The adrenaline that comes with this stress will oftentimes mask their “true” condition.

 A few years back it finally dawned on me that maybe one of the best ways to truly know if a dog was in pain would be to send the dog home with pain medication for 7-10 days on a trial basis.

 In most cases I will either put them on a non-steroidal anti-inflammatory alone or the combination of an anti-inflammatory with an opioid, like tramadol, depending on the case.
 I then specifically ask the owner to pay close attention to any physical or behavioral changes.
 Is your dog moving around better?
 Are they doing things that they were not doing prior to the medications?
 Does your dog seem like they simply “feel” better?

 Rational thinking would tell you that if the dog was dealing with chronic pain, the medications would help and there would be a change.
 If the medications did absolutely nothing then maybe the dog was not in pain, and we need to go back to the drawing board and start over.